ricwein/docker-froxlor/README.md

 cd docker-froxlor
 ```

-To allow a persistent usage of the containers, the froxlor source-code is added as an git-submodule, which is mounted as a volume into the container (`forxlor` dir).
+To allow a persistent usage of the containers, the froxlor source-code is added as an git-submodule, which is mounted as a volume into the container (`froxlor` dir).
 This also allows updating froxlor itself through the repository, without rebuilding the image.
 Next to froxlor, the mariadb volume is mounted into the `database` dir.

 #### Preconfiguration (optional)